kshraddha/resume/README.md

 * Designed and implemented an interface from ground up for various screen sizes.
 * Built with CSS media queries, focusing on CSS box model, grid system and has Pseudo-infinite scroll for Gallery.

-#### Web Application to securely manage multi-user notes [(Demo)](http://kshraddha.github.io/notes)
-* Signed in users can manage their notes which are stored (post encryption) in browser’s storage.
-* Application is designed focusing on how users would interact on mobile based interface.
-* It’s packaged as Chrome Extension and published in web store: notes-extension

 ## ACADEMIC PROJECTS